mantl/mantl/docs/getting_started/vsphere.rst

 VMware template
 ^^^^^^^^^^^^^^^^^

 Create `VMware template <https://pubs.vmware.com/vsphere-50/index.jsp?topic=%2Fcom.vmware.vsphere.vm_admin.doc_50%2FGUID-40BC4243-E4FA-4A46-8C8B-F50D92C186ED.html>`_ for microservices cluster.
 You will able to change CPU and RAM parameters while provisioning a virtual machine from template with Terraform.
 It's recommended to disable SELinux.
 Create user and add public RSA keys for SSH into the $HOME/.ssh/authorized_keys.
+It is required to have VMware tools in the template, because we need to populate resulting ``.tfstate`` file with IP addresses of provisioned machines.
 This configuration was tested on CentOS 7.1 x64.